Medical expert of the article

 Indications

-- The compression of the optic nerve.
+- Compression of the optic nerve.

-- Exposure to keratopathy.
+- Exposure keratopathy.

-- Pronounced cosmetic defect, necrosis or infection.
+- Severe cosmetic defect, necrosis or infection.

-Methods of treatment of capillary hemangioma of the eye
+Treatment methods for capillary hemangioma of the eye

-- low-dose radiotherapy.
+- low dose radiotherapy.